ColoBrod/rsp_docs/account_overview.md

 ~~~ sql
 select count(order_miss_utility_id) as count from orders_miss_utility
 ~~~
-In following SQL-query statement order_id > 109892 is used just in order to avoid all
+In following SQL-query statement order_id > 109892 is used just in order to avoid all old orders - that were added before 2012 approximately.
+I used pretty much same statement ()
 ~~~ sql
 select count(order_id) as count from orders WHERE order_id > 109892
 ~~~